Sailing in PARADISE anyone?

 - to explore the islands of French Polynesia

-- to push your limits
+- to adapt and push your limits

 Living on a sailboat sounds great but it also entails a lot of maintenance work, cleaning, and provisioning.
 Everything takes time on a sailboat - going food shopping could take the entire day: get to shore with the dinghy, walk to store 1, then to store 2 which is across town of course (because store 1 doesn't have item x on the shelf), walk back to the dinghy, stop at the fruit stand, chat with local uncles & aunties about the catch of the day, dinghy back to the boat, clean all vegetables and fruits to keep insects off the boat, store everything.

 During your stay you will essentially be my "right-hand": helping with everything: boat maintenance, cooking, sailing, cleaning, dish-washing, scrubbing the hull, spear-fishing, baking bread, and most importantly: you'll learn to prepare a proper "t'punch" which is the sailor's traditional rum cocktail...
 You need to be super motivated to learn quickly and have a lot of common sense.
 You also need to be handy and agile.
 Remember: you'll be living on a moving sailboat!

 You will have a single-berth (that's a "bed" in nautical terms) located in the salon.

 Storage space is limited therefore you can NOT arrive with a suitcase (backpacks are ok)

 Free-time is spent exploring the lagoon, the beach, the islands we head to.
 If you like the ocean, the water and swimming this is heaven on earth.
 If you don't like the water and swimming you are applying for the wrong Workaway experience!

 Due to space, safety equipment and onboard resource limitations I can only host ONE (that is "1") crew at a time.